duncanwp/ESEm/CONTRIBUTING.md

  - Other data pre-processors

 ### Contributions likely to be rejected
- - Implementation of emulation techniques within ESEm
+ - Implementation of emulation techniques from scratch within ESEm
  - Data reading / writing routines

 ## Code of conduct